 Conclusion

-It is pretty straightforward to write C++ applications that use the CoralSequencer infra-structure to interact with your distributed system.
+It is straightforward (but not trivial) to write C++ applications that use the CoralSequencer infra-structure to interact with your distributed system.
 The performance cost to cross the native to JVM border and back is very small as the benchmark results in this article demonstrate.